Skip to main content

 Theobald Xtract Universal (XU) offers SAP data over http-json endpoints.
-XU can be leveraged to extract data from SAP into an ODX instance using a REST data source.
+XU can be leveraged to extract data from SAP into an Ingest instance using a REST data source.

 Benefits